Which Free Trading App is For Me?

 Good news for investors: M1 Finance and Robinhood are almost equally matched in the fees department.
 In fact, you can use either service for virtually nothing!

-Robinhood has a slight benefit for investors looking to start small, because the platform does not have a minimum investment requirement.
-Investors simply fund their account with enough money to purchase the investments they are interested in.
+Robinhood has a slight advantage for investors looking to start small, because the platform does not have a minimum investment requirement.
+Investors simply fund their account with enough money to purchase the investments they are interested in, including fractional shares.

 Robinhood Account Type: